 Wheatgrass is a popular superfood that is powerful and potent.
 This is because wheatgrass is loaded with healthy beneficial phytonutrients, amino acids, chlorophyll, and minerals like iron and magnesium.
-Chances are you’ll find a tiny green patch of grass growing on the counter at your local juice shop or used as one of the main ingredients in your greens powder.
-Although we know what wheatgrass is, what are the benefits of wheatgrass are and what it is good for.
+Due to its popularity, chances are you’ll find a tiny green patch of grass growing on the counter at your local juice shop or used as one of the main ingredients in your greens powder.
+We're going to discuss what the health benefits of wheatgrass are and what it is good for.

 What Is Wheatgrass?

 Wheatgrass comes from the common wheat plant, Triticum aestivum.
-Despite its name, wheatgrass is generally considered safe for those that have celiac disease or a sensitivity to gluten.
+Despite its name, wheatgrass is generally considered safe for those who have celiac disease or a sensitivity to gluten.
 That’s because only the seed of the wheat kernel has gluten, the grass does not.
 Wheatgrass also has an impressive nutritional profile which boasts numerous health benefits.
-Rich in vitamin a, c, e, as well as minerals such as calcium, magnesium, and iron, wheatgrass has been proven to have anti-inflammatory, anti-bacterial, antioxidant, and anti-cancer benefits amongst others.
+Rich in vitamins A, C, and E, as well as minerals such as calcium, magnesium, and iron, wheatgrass has been proven to have anti-inflammatory, anti-bacterial, antioxidant, and anti-cancer benefits amongst others.

-Wheatgrass is commonly used in supplements, such as greens powders due to its potency.
+Wheatgrass is commonly used in supplements, such as green powders due to its nutritional benefits and potency.
 The idea behind greens is to include powerful superfoods, so you load on more phytonutrients to help bridge the gap in your diet.
 When you’re purchasing a greens powder, make sure it has powerful superfoods such as wheatgrass, spirulina, and chlorella.
-Broccoli, kale, and spinach are great, however, they do not contain anywhere near the nutrient density as the aforementioned greens powder ingredients.
+Broccoli, kale, and spinach are great, however, they do not contain anywhere near the nutrient density as the aforementioned greens powder supplement ingredients.

 Wheatgrass is rich in vitamins and minerals as well as amino acids.
-Specifically, wheatgrass contains Vitamins A, C, and E as well as iron, calcium, manganese which are all correlated with improving your immune health and reducing the risk to chronic disease.
+Specifically, wheatgrass contains Vitamins A, C, and E as well as iron, calcium, and manganese which are all correlated with improving your immune health and reducing the risk of chronic disease.

 Wheatgrass is rich in chlorophyll, which contains anti-inflammatory properties.
 A small randomized double-blind controlled study with a sample size of 23 patients, found that wheatgrass reduced the severity of symptoms of inflammatory bowel disease (IBD) specifically ulcerative colitis [R].